Where is Mount Everest

 How Old Is Mount Everest

 Every year many climbers make their way to the Mount Everest summit.
 The world’s highest mountain recently got its new height of 8848.86m.
 It is quite famous for hosting many treks and climbs.
 There are many lingering questions relating to the actual age of Everest.
-About the actual geological age of Everest, there are many opinions of different Geologists.
+About the actual geological age of Everest, there are many opinions from different Geologists.
 Practically speaking there are no exact records regarding the age of Mount Everest.
 However, according to the research done by Scientists, Mount Everest is around 50 to 60 million years old.
-As Everest being a part of the Himalayas, scientists believe that the Himalayas are formed due to the collision of the Indian and Eurasian plates.
+As Everest is a part of the Himalayas, scientists believe that the Himalayas are formed due to the collision of the Indian and Eurasian plates.
 Therefore, the age of Everest is similar to the age of the Himalayas.

 On the other hand, a few years ago some scientists discover that around 500 million years ago there was a mountain range, even before the collision where now the Himalayas lie.
 So, an explanation was made that maybe 500 million years ago the mountain range was formed by the collision of the Indian plate.
 So, Everest can be 500 million years old too.
 Everest is composed of multiple layers of rock folded back on themselves and the rock on the lower elevations of the mountain consists of metamorphic schists and gneisses, topped by igneous granite.